Contents

 Training Costs

-Power BI’s learning curve requires investment:
+Power BI’s learning curve requires significant investment:

 • Official Microsoft training: $800-$1,500 per course